Dunc4nNT/cyberpunk-2077-modding/src/mods/MoreLevels/README.md

 # More Levels

-Increase the maximum player level, and alter the rate at which you earn XP.
+Increase the maximum player and street cred level, and alter the rate at which you earn XP.
 Cyberware capacity can scale with the increased level.

 ![Player level 79.](./docs/images/increased_level.png)